SapitoSucio/froggo-guides/docs/script_commands.md

 menu can be on screen at the same time.

-Depending on what the player picks from the menu, the script execution will continue from the corresponding label. (it's string-label pairs, not label- string)
+Depending on what the player picks from the menu, the script execution will continue from the corresponding label.
+(It's string-label pairs, not label- string)

-Options can be grouped together, separated by the character '`:`'.
+Options can be grouped together, separated by the character ``:``.

 ```cpp
 menu "A:B",L_Wrong,"C",L_Right;